Began or Begun: Differences, Uses and Examples

-So, are you ready for me to introduce them?
+So, are you ready to dive deeper into these two words?
 Let’s get started!

 As noted in the introduction, “began” and “begun” are different forms of the verb “to begin.”
-This is an irregular verb that has several functions in English.
-Most commonly, it describes an action that starts to happen, as in the following sentence:
+Most commonly, it describes an action that is starting to happen, as in the following sentence:

 He begins to read.

-Now, it’s time for the grammatical explanation.
-“Began” is the simple past tense of the verb “to begin.”
-This tense is used for an action (of any duration) that has finished in the past.
-Let’s take a look at some examples:
+“Began” is the simple past tense of “to begin.”
+This tense is used for an action (of any duration) that has finished in the past:

-So, if “began” was the shy one, “begun” is the twin who can be described as a party animal (someone who loves to party).
-He can never be on his own and always needs a friend (an auxiliary verb) hanging around.
+“Begun” can never be on its own and always needs an auxiliary verb hanging around.
 If you can remember this difference, you’ll make the right choice about which word to use.

 The most common auxiliary verb forms come from the English verb “to have.”
 (For example: had, has, have and will have.)

-Unlike the simple past we encountered earlier, “begun” is a past participle that’s used with the three perfect tenses: past perfect, present perfect and future perfect.
+Unlike the simple past, “begun” is a past participle that’s used with the three perfect tenses: past perfect, present perfect and future perfect.
 They also describe a completed action but are more complex, suggesting how a previous action affects a current condition.
 For example:

 I had begun to style my hair for the party when I realized there was a storm outside.

-To construct these sentences, we need to start with the auxiliary verb, adding “begun” afterward:
+To construct these sentences, we need to start with the auxiliary verb, then add “begun” afterward:

-Remember that in speech and informal writing, the personal pronoun and the auxiliary verb usually contract and use an apostrophe, e.g. they’d begun.
-This isn’t to punish language learners but to make things easier to express when using natural English!
+Remember that, in speech and informal writing, the personal pronoun and the auxiliary verb usually contract and use an apostrophe (e.g. they’d begun).

 Another Way to Express “Began” or “Begun”